Day 1 UK - Paris

 Back on board we'll enjoy an evening of entertainment on board as your ship overnights here.

 This morning you will cruise through the lock in Amfreville to Les Andelys.
 Here you can enjoy a guided tour of Martainville Château.
 Alternatively, you could stroll to the ruins of Château Gaillard.
 This medieval fortress, built by Richard the Lionheart, is perched on a cliff and offers stunning views over the River Seine.

 Back on board the ship this evening, you'll be served a farewell gala dinner as your cruise continues through the night.

 Enjoy breakfast on board before arriving in Paris, where you'll disembark.
 Transfer to the railway station or the airport for your journey back to the UK.

 Please note: Itinerary may vary due to changes in water levels.

 MS Botticelli: Cabin Upgrade

-Middle and Upper Deck cabins are available at a supplement for the duration of your stay.
+Upper Deck cabins are available at a supplement for the duration of your stay.
 Please speak to a Holiday Advisor for details.